AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

 #1.
 Concurrency & Scalability

-For AWS, 3328 MB was the maximum aggregate memory that can be allocated across all function instances on any VM in AWS Lambda.
-This perhaps suggests that AWS Lambda tries to place a new function instance on the top of the existing VM so as to increase the memory utilization rates.
+For AWS, 10240 MB is the maximum aggregate memory that can be allocated across all function instances on any VM.
+This, perhaps, suggests that AWS Lambda tries to place a new function instance on top of the existing VM to increase the memory utilization rates.

-Despite Azure Functions claiming to scale 200 instances for a single Node.js function, it fails to do in practice.
-In this experiment, it was able to scale at most 10 function instances running concurrently for a single function.
+Although Azure Functions claims to scale 200 instances for a single Node.js function, it fails to do so in practice.
+When put to test, it was only able to scale 10 function instances concurrently for a single function.

 #2.
 Cold Start

-Surprisingly, with Google Cloud Functions, the median cold start latency ranged from 110 ms to 493 ms. At present, it allocated memory proportionally to CPU, but in Google, memory size has more impact on cold start latency than in AWS.
+Surprisingly, with Google Functions, the median coldstart latency ranged from 110 ms to 493 ms. It allocates memory proportionally to the CPU, but in Google, memory size has more impact on cold start latency than in AWS.

 #3.
 Instance Maximum Idle Time